betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 ### No install option

-It can be conveninent to provide your meeting participants with a way of attending that does not require them to download or install any new software.
+It can be convenient to provide your meeting participants with a way of attending that does not require them to download or install any new software.
 This is typically possible only if they connect through a web browser.
 Even then, some vendor's products may require a browser extension to be downloaded.
 In addition, this approach also typically means